AgoraLab/agora-chat-uikit/chat-room/web/product-features.md

 Banning is usually applied to members who violate the chat room rules, make inappropriate remarks, or constantly disrupt the order of the chat room.

-In UIKit, the mute option is available when long-pressing a single message.
+In UIKit, the mute option is available when clicking **⋮** next to the message.
 Users can also directly mute a specified member through the member list.

 When a member is banned, they will be added to the banned list.
 If the user wants to unban a member, they need to find the member in the banned list, click the management function button to the right, trigger the unban option, and unban the member.